 - Ability to pass franking credits to shareholders depends on availability of franking credits in a company.
 If company generates tax free income on which it does not pay tax, it will not have enough franking credits to pass on.
 In most cases, such income will have to be paid to shareholders as unfranked dividend, which ends up being taxed at shareholders’ own marginal tax rates.

 - If a shareholder attempts to extract company profit taxed at lower rate without paying tax on it at individual marginal rates, it triggers application of Division 7A provisions.
-As a result of these provisions, the amount will be treated as unfranked dividend, which means the shareholder will not get franking credits for the amount of tax paid by the company.
+Unless compliant Division 7A agreements are put in place, the amount will be treated as unfranked dividend, which means the shareholder will not get franking credits for the amount of tax paid by the company.
 Division 7A can apply to loans and other financial advances made by a private company to a shareholder, including forgiven debt.

 - Income paid out to shareholders as a dividend does not preserve its character.
 Concessions applicable to certain types of income originally made by the company cannot be passed to shareholders.